jspricke/ros-deb-builder-action/README.md

 Set to `${{ secrets.GITHUB_TOKEN }}` to deploy to a `DEB_DISTRO-ROS_DISTRO`
 branch in the same repo.

+## ``SQUASH_HISTORY``

+If set to true, all previous commits on the target branch will be discarded.
+For example, if you are deploying a static site with lots of binary artifacts, this can help the repository becoming overly bloated.

 ## `VERBOSE`

 Set to any value to enable verbose builds.